taylortabb/magic-conch-shell/README.md

 We'll be using Google AIY, Snowboy, Cloud Text-to-Speech API, and a couple Python libraries to make this regular conch shell into magic!
 AIY will allow the conch to respond to general inquiries with Google Assistant, Cloud Text-to-Speech API will let us generate the audio the shell will speak for specific responses to questions like "what do we need to do to get out of the Kelp Forest?" and Snowboy will let us use "Magic Conch Shell" instead of "Okay Google" as the hotword.

+From now on, all steps assume you are SSH into your Pi.

 <!-- ### Google Assistant SDK for devices